izimar/Izimar.github.io/AzureSSH-Lab.md

 My resource group variable needed an underscore due to the value containing a space.
 If you run into this issue, make sure the value of the variable has an underscore in place of the space.
-If your resource group name is "My Resource", then your variable declaration will look like this in bash: myResourceGroup=My_Variable
+If your resource group name is "My Resource", then your variable declaration will look like this in bash: myResourceGroup=My_Resource

 ---
 <p> <br> </p>